Foreclosure Defense

 What Is Foreclosure Defense?

-Foreclosure defense refers to the legal strategies and tactics used by homeowners to protect their homes from being foreclosed upon by their mortgage lenders.
-Foreclosure is a legal process by which a lender takes possession of a property after the homeowner has defaulted on their mortgage payments.
+Foreclosure defense means using legal strategies and tactics to help homeowners protect their properties from being foreclosed by their mortgage lenders.
+Foreclosure is the process where a lender takes property ownership after the homeowner defaults on mortgage payments.

-In California, the foreclosure process typically begins when the lender sends you a Notice of Default (NOD) stating that you have defaulted on your mortgage payments.
-You then have 90 days to “cure” the default or risk having the lender initiate a foreclosure sale of the property.
+In California, foreclosure typically starts when the lender sends a Notice of Default stating you have missed mortgage payments.
+You then have 90 days to “cure” the default or risk the lender initiating a foreclosure sale on your property.

 How Papian & Adamian Can Help with Los Angeles Foreclosures

-Once we determine how best to proceed, we can help you implement the solution and follow the appropriate legal steps.
-Our goal is to do everything possible on your behalf to help you avoid the loss of your home or property.
-We commit to providing transparent communication and tailored support at every step of the process, ensuring our clients feel informed and empowered.
+Once we decide how to move forward, we carry out the plan and help guide you through the necessary legal steps.
+Our commitment is to do everything in our power to help you avoid losing your home or property.
+We provide clear communication and support at every stage, keeping you informed and in control.

 "They surely could deliver high qualify of service.
 Very easy to contact and always very helpful to their clients."